-Big Space plays an original mix of jazz and other genres like post-rock, math rock and prog, with a focus on live improvisation.
+Big Space plays an original mix of contemporary jazz fusion, instrumental rock and atmospheric soundscapes, with a focus on live improvisation.
 They have performed at prominent festivals like Lawnya Vawnya, the St. John's Sound Symposium, and the Wreckhouse Jazz & Blues Festival.
 In 2016 they released “Live at the Levee”, a live audio/video album.

-Their 2021 album “In Relation To” was recorded live-in-studio without overdubs to capture the interplay between the three musicians, and mastered by Nate Wood of the jazz fusion band Kneebody.
-The album ranges from contemporary jazz fusion to instrumental rock and atmospheric soundscapes, and its unique alternative/jazz crossover style garnered international attention from rock and jazz media.
+"In Relation To” was recorded live-in-studio without overdubs to capture the interplay between the three musicians, and mastered by Nate Wood of the jazz fusion band Kneebody.
+The album's unique alternative/jazz crossover style garnered international attention from rock and jazz media.

 In 2022, Big Space received the Gerry Porter Award for Creative Improvised Music.
-They were also nominated for MusicNL Instrumental Artist of the Year and selected for a showcase performance at MusicNL’s Music Celebration Week.
+They were also nominated for MusicNL Instrumental Artist of the Year.
 The band is currently working on their next album.

 Formed in 2013, Big Space has been featured at the Lawnya Vawnya festival, the St. John's International Sound Symposium, the Music at Harbourside Series, and the Wreckhouse International Jazz & Blues Festival.
 They self-released a live album in 2016, Live at the Levee, which also included live videos for each song.
 The album was featured on CBC radio's First Listen, and the band was also invited by CBC TV to film two live-in-studio performances for their "Parkway Sessions" series.